-We talked to Rupert Varnai of Cathay Group about bridging China with the rest of the world, and this is what he said:-
+Rupert Varnai of Cathay Group tells us about bridging China with the rest of the world and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?